bedita/manager/README.md

 ### Run

-Run a Docker image setting an initial API KEY and admin username and password like this:
+Run a Docker image setting API base url and API KEY like this:

 ```bash